janhartigan/filepicker/README.markdown

 	 */
 	'success' 	: false,

-	/* The error that has been give for the failure
+	/* The error that has been given for the failure
 	 *
 	 * string
 	 */